-- a procedure for contacting the local public health unit for support and potential contact tracing - ensuring that people who become symptomatic at work can safely notify their supervisor, for example by telephone, so appropriate action may be taken without having to risk contact with others

-- isolation / evacuation of the symptomatic individual and other impacted individuals - supplying masks in areas designated for the isolation of symptomatic individuals - special cleaning / disinfection regimens, including conducting a risk assessment prior to disinfection, and protocols for the closing of the affected area(s) - return to work protocols - providing notice to affected workplace parties, (e.g. designated managers/supervisors, potentially affected workers and unions/guilds) if an individual diagnosed with COVID-19 has attended the workplace
+- a procedure for contacting the local public health unit for support and potential contact tracing - ensuring that people who become symptomatic at work can safely notify their supervisor, for example by telephone, so appropriate action may be taken without having to risk contact with others - isolation / evacuation of the symptomatic individual and other impacted individuals - supplying additional PPE in areas designated for the isolation of symptomatic individuals - special cleaning / disinfection regimens, including conducting a risk assessment prior to disinfection, and protocols for the closing of the affected area(s) - return to work protocols - providing notice to affected workplace parties, (e.g. designated managers/supervisors, potentially affected workers and unions/guilds) if an individual diagnosed with COVID-19 has attended the workplace

 Return to work for any individuals who have previously been diagnosed with COVID-19, or who experienced symptoms, should be coordinated with a designated production representative, the individual's health care providers, and the local public health unit, as applicable.
-Confirmation of a negative COVID-19 test and/or clearance from a healthcare provider may be required for return to work.
+Confirmation of a negative COVID-19 test and/or clearance from a healthcare provider and/or the local public health unit may be required for return to work, but these may not be the only requirements.